Marathon Runners Diary Running

-1. Carbohydrate, Proteins and Fat
+1. Marathon Food - Carbohydrate, Proteins and Fat

 Make sure you eat the right amount and types of food.
 For many this will mean eating less fat and more carbohydrates.